Skip to main content

 Sample template link in the directory contact upload screen

-Qtip: For the more sophisticated and custom-tailored CX programs, users have the option to integrate using API support or leverage Qualtrics Engineering Services for more custom implementations.
+Qtip: For the more sophisticated and custom-tailored CX programs, you can integrate using API support or leverage Qualtrics Engineering Services for more custom implementations.

 Limiting How Frequently Customers are Contacted